KasonChan/functionaltoolbox/Swing/Swing.md

 ## Swing

-This is first Scala program to use java swing library to create some user interface.
+This my first Scala program built with java swing library to create a user interface.